What is calcific tendinopathy (also known as calcific tendinitis)?

 This procedure often results in a dramatic reduction in the patient’s pain symptoms.
 We also provide a graded exercise program to follow in order to help the shoulder return to normal strength and function in the days after the injection procedure.

 Our clinicians are highly experienced injection physiotherapists, independent medical prescribers, and fully qualified musculoskeletal sonographers.
-We provide a comprehensive one-stop service which, includes a clinical assessment, ultrasound scan, and an ultrasound guided barbotage & lavage procedure for £250.
+We provide a comprehensive one-stop service which, includes a clinical assessment, ultrasound scan, and an ultrasound guided barbotage & lavage procedure.

 If you would like to book an appointment or would like more information before booking please call 020 7482 3875 or email info@complete-physio.co.uk